B0mbyxMori/TitanicChallenge/README.md

 ### TitanicChallenge
-Running `Rscript ResearchModel.r` populates a survival prediction dataset.
+Once inside `Research` directory, running `Rscript ResearchModel.r` populates a survival prediction dataset that can be submitted to Kaggle's Titanic Challenge.